lyon-fnal/AdamPlutoNotebooks/Notes.md

 - `cd` to the top of the git repository

-- The build process will create a shared object with pre-compiled packages with  [PackageCompiler.jl](https://github.com/JuliaLang/PackageCompiler.jl).
+- The build process will create a shared object with packages compiled by [PackageCompiler.jl](https://github.com/JuliaLang/PackageCompiler.jl).
 We need to setup the `precompile.jl` fille, made up of a file for `Pluto` and a file for each of your notebooks (these files have the function calls recorded that the compiler will use).
 Note that this will lock versions of these packages (that's likely a good thing).
 If you update the packages, you should regenerate the `precompile.jl` file with these instructions.
-Within the container. the base system image will be replaced with the generated image, ensuring that all julia instances will use it.
+Within the container, the julia base system image will be replaced with the generated image, ensuring that all julia instances will use it.

 -  Make the `precompile-pluto.jl` script with,